-Keep in mind, this represents ALL citizens — including babies who have yet to post their first selfie!
+Keep in mind; this represents ALL citizens — including babies who have yet to post their first selfie!

-Now that we can agree that most people still use Facebook on the regular, let’s dive into how people are using Facebook and how some of this will affect Facebook marketing trends in 2020.
-Here at Stonefish LLC, we firmly believe that understanding how users actually interact on Facebook can help us better market ourselves and our clients in 2020.
+Now that we can agree that most people still use Facebook on the regular let’s dive into how people are using Facebook and how some of this will affect Facebook marketing trends in 2020.
+Here at Stonefish LLC, we firmly believe that understanding how users interact on Facebook can help us better market ourselves and our clients in 2020.

 If you’re not in a Facebook Group, you’re probably living under a rock.
 But that’s okay!
 It’s not too late to see what they’re all about and see why you should be in several of them!

 Facebook Groups are designed to link people with similar interests together in an incredibly simple way.
 A lot of groups are private and require you to submit answers to pre-selected questions the administrators have assigned to the group.
-This is done to help keep the group in the specific niche.
+This is done to help keep the group in a specific niche.

-As an example, in a Facebook Group called “How To Train My Dog”, it may have questions about what type of dog you have.
-If you have.
+As an example, in a Facebook Group called “How To Train My Dog,” it may have questions about what type of dog you have if you have.
 If you answer, “I hate dogs,” you’re probably not getting into that group!

 As Facebook Group engagement increases, you should expect to see organic Facebook Page engagement continue to wind down.

 Yes.
 Not only will they work, you’ll start noticing more Facebook Ads in 2020.
 This is due to Facebook wanting agencies to choose more placement options.
 As such, you’ll pretty much have to do so if you’re going to remain competitive on Facebook.